MicrosoftDocs/entra-docs/docs/identity/saas-apps/miro-tutorial.md

    | `https://miro.com/<ORG_ID>/<SAMLSETTINGS_ID>` |
    | `https://<domain>.miro.com/<ORG_ID>` |

    b.
-In the **Reply URL** text box, type a URL using one of the following pattern:
+In the **Reply URL** text box, type a URL using one of the following patterns:

    |**Reply URL**|
    |-------------|